steeplejack-js/restify/README.md

 # Usage

-In your [Steeplejack](http://getsteeplejack.com) bootstrapping, you'll need to import this Express plugin into the `modules` section:
+In your [Steeplejack](http://getsteeplejack.com) bootstrapping, you'll need to import this Restify plugin into the `modules` section:

 ### app.js